RafaelMkrauss/Hackton-2-try/GOOGLE_MAPS_INTEGRATION.md

 ## Overview

-This guide explains how to integrate Google Maps API with your CidadeReport application for displaying reports on an interactive map and location picking.
+This guide explains how to integrate Google Maps API with your BrasílIA Segura application for displaying reports on an interactive map and location picking.

 ## 🚀 Quick Setup